theirc/airbel/src/_studies/the-cost-effectiveness-of-accelerated-learning-programs-alp-and-the-added-value-of-on-site-coaching-on-the-learning-and-transition-outcomes-of-out-of-school-children-in-northern-nigeria.md

 start_date: 2018-09-14 00:00:00
 end_date: 2019-01-01 00:00:00
 title: >-
-  The Cost-Effectiveness of Accelerated Learning Programs (ALP) and the Added Value of On-Site Coaching on the Learning and Transition Outcomes of Out-of-School Children in Northern Nigeria
+  The Cost-Effectiveness of Accelerated Learning Programs and the Added Value of On-Site Coaching on the Learning and Transition Outcomes of Out-of-School Children in Northern Nigeria
 featured: false
 evergreen: true
 focuses:
   - education
-description: >-
-  DFID EiE NFLC project was funded by the UK Department for International Development (DFID) to support out-of-school (OOS) children in the states of Yobe and Borno in Nigeria with their education and psychosocial well-being.
+description: "During two years of intervention, about 20,000 eligible out-of-school children will receive structured instruction in literacy, numeracy, and social-emotional learning.\_Researchers from the IRC are conducting a mixed methods, randomized control trial to evaluate the cost-effectiveness of the program on the learning and transition outcomes."
 regions:
   -
 image: /uploads/pbiro-mangaize-316.jpg